Coherent Audio-Visual Editing via Conditional Audio Generation Following Video Edits: Proposed method

 Given the editability score $s$, we determine the level of detail by quantizing the normalized score as shown below.

 where $s_\mathrm{min}$ and $s_\mathrm{max}$ are the expected maximum and minimum scores, respectively, and $l_\mathrm{max}$ denote the maximum level of detail.
-For example, an easy edit (high similarity, $s$ close to $s_\mathrm{max}$) results in a higher level of detail being preserved, while a difficult edit (low similarity, $s$ close to $s_\mathrm{min}$) results in less detail being retained.
+For example, an easy edit ($s$ close to $s_\mathrm{max}$) results in a higher level of detail being preserved, while a difficult edit ($s$ close to $s_\mathrm{min}$) results in less detail being retained.

-We control the strength of adaptive conditioning by changing the value of $l_\mathrm{max}$.
+We control the structure preservation in our model by changing the value of $l_\mathrm{max}$.
 Allowing a larger level of detail leads to more accurate preservation of the original audio structure.
 On the other hand, we fix both $s_\mathrm{max}$ and $s_\mathrm{min}$.
-To determine these values, we empirically investigated the editability scores of genuine pairs of audio and video as well as those of random pairs in the VGGSound validation dataset~\citep{chen2020vggsound}, which can be considered as the maximum and minimum levels of the editability score for this dataset.
+To determine these values, we empirically investigated the editability scores of genuine pairs of audio and video as well as those of random pairs in the VGGSound validation dataset~\cite{chen2020vggsound}, which can be considered as the maximum and minimum levels of the editability score for this dataset.
 Their average scores are $0.32$ and $0.02$, and these are used to set $s_\mathrm{max}$ and $s_\mathrm{min}$, respectively.